This post is all about Roasted Garlic & Mushroom Farfalle Pasta

-So let’s talk pasta!
+So let’s talk about this vegan roasted garlic & mushroom pasta!
 Please tell me that you have all had the chance to eat at The Cheesecake Factory at least once???
+Not exactly one of the healthiest places but it has it’s merits.
+It’s also not very vegan friendly, but I haven’t always been vegan.
 When I was a kid it was one of my family’s favorite restaurants.

 We don’t have one near us now so I haven’t been in years, but when we used to eat there my mom and I both loved this one dish they had.
 Their bowtie pasta with this yummy roasted garlic cream sauce that leaves you wanting to keep going back in for more even when you’re stuffed to your limit.
 It also doesn’t help that the portion sizes they serve at CF are enough for about four people (not that I’m complaining, hello leftovers!).
 Obviously it’s nowhere close to being a vegan dish, but that doesn’t mean it can converted at home. ;P

 Roasted garlic is sort of the star component to this sauce and it’s so, so easy to do.
 If you aren’t already going to be using your oven for another purpose though, it does seem a bit wasteful to heat the whole thing just for a head or two of garlic and that’s why I love using a toaster oven that heats a much smaller space.

 Every time I use roasted garlic I have one of those hand-to-forehead moments wondering why I don’t do it more.
 Then there is something about combining it with all of these flavors that makes the finished dish irresistible.
 Pasta would definitely be near the top of my weakness list and this is one of my all time faves!